zehreken/simple-blog-generator/posts/2020-08-08-profiling-rust-on-macos.md

 It has been some time since I've started to use Rust for my hobby projects.
 As you know when the projects get more complex, performance may become an issue.
 Here, I'm writing down the available options for profiling Rust programs on macOS for future reference but I'm sure most of the crates and tools are also usable in other operating systems.

 ### Xcode
-If you have Xcode, you can use it to get a broad view of how your program behaves.
+This is probably the only option you can find only on macOS.
+You can use Xcode to get a broad view of how your program behaves.
 You can see how much CPU time your program takes, how much memory it uses etc.
 * Run Xcode,
 * In the top menu, go to
 * Xcode>Open Developer Tool>Instruments